San Fernando, California

 San Fernando (Spanish for "St. Ferdinand") is a general-law city in the San Fernando Valley region of Los Angeles County, California, in the Los Angeles metropolitan area.
-It is bordered on all sides by the City of Los Angeles.
-As of the 2010 census the population of San Fernando was 23,645.
+It is an enclave in the City of Los Angeles.
+As of the 2020 census the population of San Fernando was 23,946.

 History

 Prior to the arrival of Spanish missionaries and soldiers, the area of San Fernando was in the northwestern extent of Tovaangar, or the homelands of the Tongva.
 The nearby village of Pasheeknga was a major site for the Tongva, being the most populous village in the San Fernando Valley at the time.
 The homelands of the Tataviam could be found to the north and the Chumash to the west.

 Spanish colonial period

 The Mission San Fernando Rey de España (named after St. Ferdinand) was founded in 1797 at the site of Achooykomenga, an agricultural rancho established by Juan Francisco Reyes for Pueblo de Los Ángeles worked by Ventureño Chumash, Fernandeño (Tongva), and Tataviam laborers.

 In 1833, the mission was secularized by the Mexican government.
 During its time as a mission, 1,367 native children were baptized at San Fernando, of which 965 died in childhood.
 The high death rate of children and adults at the missions sometimes led those kept at the mission to run away.